oxygensmith/forest/README.md

 You're an elf.
 Sneak between trees, don't get captured by the orcs.
 Manipulate orcs with your movements so they clobber themselves on trees; when they're all gone, you win.
 Don't run into trees, rivers, the mountains, or the border yourself.
 Orcs have a very robotic comparison-to-the-player's-x-and-y logic for 'pursuit.'
 Runs in the browser.

-This game was made to show my kid how games on the iPad, browser etc. are *developed* over time.
-I let him make decisions about how the game works.
-Some minor things I don't agree with (why is the border red?) but he has some good ideas in the list to be added.
-He decided to add rivers and mountains and make the board bigger.
+I am developing this game with my 7-year-old as a way of learning about how games are *developed* over time.
+He makes decisions about how the game works, like adding a river and mountains.

 See https://forest.robbutz.com for the latest version of the game.